 Your content marketing efforts shouldn’t only focus on prospects.
 You’ll also need to include your existing customer base in the equation.
 Retention content will help you strengthen your customer relationships.
 We discussed the importance of collaborating with sales and customer success teams about the needs of the market.

 Use this opportunity to ask about the satisfaction of your customer base.
 What types of information are they looking for?
-If you’re not already providing it, this should become a part of your content strategy in 2023.
+If you’re not already providing it, this should become a part of your content strategy.

 You can also take this opportunity to find out what’s not working.
 What content isn’t resonating with them?
 Getting feedback from your current customers will help you create the content they need.
 Your customers are your brand’s most prominent advocates.
 Keep them happy, and they’ll let their peers know.